BN - Reprocessing Events Using On Demand Event Maintenance

 6. Scroll to the bottom of the page and click the OK button

-7. You will be redirected back to the employee's On Demand Event Maintenance screen.
+7. You will be redirected back to the employee's main On Demand Event Maintenance screen.
 Note that the Process Indicator is now "Re-Enter" and Event Status is "Open for Processing."
 Click the Reprocess button to continue.
 (If you chose Assign Program versus Re-Enter, the Process Indicator will be "Assign Program" and Event Status will be "Open for Processing.")

 8. You will receive a pop up box indicating that the process has completed successfully.
 Click the OK button to continue.